riman7/learning_nodejs_with_express/README.md

 <details>
   <summary><strong>What does the <code>new</code> keyword do in JavaScript?</strong></summary>
   The `new` keyword in JavaScript is used to create an instance of an object from a constructor function.
-  It performs the following steps:
+  It Creates object of the class.
-  1. Creates a new empty object.
-  2. Sets the prototype of the new object to the prototype of the constructor function.
-  3. Calls the constructor function with the `this` keyword set to the new object.
-  4. Returns the new object unless the constructor explicitly returns a non-primitive value.
+  It is actually concept of OOP(Object-Oriented Programming).

   Example:
   ```javascript